iamfonz/PortfolioSite/content/about/_index.md

 - Manage warehouse staff to achieve warehouse operational requirements by scheduling and assigning staff to various projects
 - Manage, configure, and repair any technical issue such as software, hardware, and network.
 - Develop inventory tracking program using C# , MS SQL Server and Visual Studio.
-- Schedule and apply updates to data and software.
-- Conduct administration and maintenance of warehouse inventory database.
-- Develop documentation for procedures, protocols, and proper software use.
+- Develop documentation of procedures, protocols, and proper software use.
 - Train and support staff on use of application software and information systems.
 - Conduct QA sessions with staff to establish overall status and areas of improvement.
 - Use version control to track script and software updates as well as new scripts.